Paddington (film): Plot

-In the deep jungles of "Darkest Peru", a British geographer discovers a previously unknown species of bear.
-He learns that the bears are highly intelligent and that they have a deep fondness for marmalade.
-He names them Lucy and Pastuzo and gives them his hat as he leaves, telling the bears that they are always welcome if they wish to go to London.
+In the deep jungles of Peru, a British explorer discovers two members of a rare, unknown species of bear, and learns that they are intelligent, capable of human speech, and have a deep fondness for marmalade.
+He names them Lucy and Pastuzo and gives them his hat as he leaves, telling them that they are always welcome in London.
+About 40 years later, after Pastuzo is killed by an earthquake, Lucy encourages their orphaned nephew to travel to London while she moves into the Home for Retired Bears.

-Forty years later, the two bears are living in harmony with their orphaned nephew until an earthquake destroys their home, forcing them to seek shelter underground.
-Pastuzo fails to reach the shelter in time and is killed by a falling tree.
-Lucy encourages her nephew to go and find solace in London, while she moves into the Home for Retired Bears.

-The young bear arrives in London on a cargo ship and eventually reaches Paddington Station.
+The young bear arrives in London after stowing away on a cargo ship and reaches Paddington station.
 He meets the Brown family, who take him home and name him after the station they found him in.
-Henry Brown, the father and a devoted risk analyst, does not believe Paddington's story and is adamant that Paddington stay only one night, but his wife Mary and their two children, Jonathan and Judy, find him endearing, as does Mrs. Bird, the housekeeper.
+Father Henry disbelieves Paddington's story and initially does not want to help him, but his wife Mary, their adventurous son Jonathan, their multilingual but unconfident daughter Judy and their housekeeper Mrs Bird come to find Paddington endearing.

 Paddington thinks he can find a home with the explorer who met Lucy and Pastuzo, but does not know his name.
-After finding no mention of his expedition on the Internet, Mary takes Paddington to Samuel Gruber, an antique shop owner who discovers that the hat bears the stamp of the Geographers' Guild, but the Guild has no record of an expedition to Peru.
-With the help of Henry, Paddington infiltrates the Guild's archive and discovers an expedition to Peru was undertaken by the explorer, whose name is Montgomery Clyde (although the Guild erased their record of the expedition).
+Mary takes Paddington to Samuel Gruber, an antique shop owner, who discovers that the hat bears the stamp of the Geographers' Guild.
+After they are initially denied access to the Guild archive, Paddington sneaks in with Mr Brown helping him by dressing up as a cleaning woman to distract the guard.
+Paddington learns from the Guild archive that an expedition to Peru was undertaken by an explorer named Montgomery Clyde, but the Guild erased their record of it.